 - Base privileges and Tricare eligibility

 - Complicated custody or visitation settlement if the service member is required to travel a lot

 - “Early return” of dependents rights which provide for costs of relocation to home of origin for spouses and dependents

 Our military divorce lawyer in Honolulu will work with you to understand the details of your relationship and preserve the benefits you are entitled to after your divorce.
 As a broad rule to determine your eligibility, military divorce typically abides by the 10/10 rule or the 20/20/20 rule.
 They both relate to the length of marriage and the length of service, as well as the length of overlapping time of each.
 The rules vary based on the benefits in question.
 Based on the length of your marriage and service, your spouse may be eligible for some benefits and not others.

 Contact Our Honolulu Military Divorce Attorney Today

-Our military divorce lawyer in Hawaii can help military couples stationed on any of the Hawaiian Islands file for divorce.
+Our military divorce lawyer in Hawaii can help military couples stationed on any of the Hawaiian Islands file for divorce with decency.
 After all, we “wrote the book” on divorce.
 We’re happy to announce the content is inclusive to our military community.

 If you are a military couple considering divorce, contact our military divorce lawyer in Hawaii to protect your benefits.